Mt Fyans Wind Farm project

 Woolnorth Wind Farms is pleased to announce the development of the Mt Fyans Wind Farm.

 The proposed farm site is located at the centre of Victoria’s western plains, 5 kilometres north of Mortlake, on the Mortlake-Ararat Road.
 The wind farm will be located on privately owned grazing and farm land across 14 properties.
-It is anticipated the wind farm will consist of 80-85 turbines that will produce approximately 250 megawatts (MW) of energy.
+Woolnorth is seeking Planning Approval for a wind farm that will consist of a maximum of 87 turbines with a maximum blade tip height of 200 metres.

-The Mt Fyans Wind Farm has been at a preliminary planning stage for several years.
+The Mt Fyans Wind Farm is aiming to have its PLANNING APPLICATION submitted to the Minister for Planning, the relevant authority in Victoria, within the near future.
 The design of the project has evolved over time to enable it to have a sufficient level of wind generation, and to comply with environmental and planning requirements.

 First Quarter 2017